AlgoMaster Logo

 Intuition

-The most natural way to find a common prefix is to check character by character.
+Check the common prefix one character position at a time.
 Look at position 0 of every string.
-Are they all the same?
-If yes, move to position 1.
-Keep going until you find a position where the characters differ, or you run out of characters in some string.
+If they all match, move to position 1, and continue until a position where the characters differ or some string runs out of characters.

 Algorithm